 When it comes to your RV couch, it’s all about comfort and functionality.
-Do you need it to slide out into a sofa bed, or will a wall hugger style set of recliners work?
+Do you need it to slide out into a sofa bed, or will a wall-hugger-style set of recliners work?
 Cupholders: yes or no?

 RV Tables and Dinettes

-If you’re traveling with a big family, for instance, having the extra bed might be of vital importance.
+If you’re traveling with a big family, for instance, having an extra bed might be of vital importance.
 But if you’ve got a lot of adventure gear in a relatively small rig, that under-seat storage could be a life saver.
 You’ll also want to take the size of the table itself into consideration; some RVs feature a folding table that has a leaf to extend the surface for extra place settings.

 RV Beds and Mattresses

-(Psst: If a brand-new mattress isn’t in the budget, you might also consider investing in a quality mattress topper.
+(If a brand-new mattress isn’t in the budget, you might also consider investing in a quality mattress topper.
 Not only is this option generally more affordable, but you can also cut many mattress toppers to size, so you won’t have to worry about accidentally purchasing something with the wrong measurements.)

 How to Find RV Furniture Replacements